kavia-common/personal-study-tracker-223925-223981/README.md

 ```

 If `DATABASE_URL` and `BACKEND_DB_URL` are not set, a local SQLite `dev.db` will be used for quick start only (non-production).

+Migrations:
+- Alembic is not strictly required for this MVP because the application will auto-create missing tables on startup.
+- If you prefer migrations in your environment, initialize Alembic and generate migrations from the SQLAlchemy models in src/api/main.py.

 Healthcheck and DB connectivity:
 - GET `/` returns `{ message: "Healthy", db: "ok" }` when the API is up and the database connection succeeds, otherwise 503.